hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithAllCombinations.md

 *   the stamped (receipted) IHT 421 with this application
 *   renunciation form for Tim Smith
 *   death certificate for Bob Martin
+*   a photocopy of the signed legal statement and declaration

 Where to send us your documents
 -------------------------------